aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-Lao People's Army (LPA; including Riverine Force), Air Force
+Lao People's Army (LPA; includes Riverine Force), Air Force

 15 years of age for compulsory military service; conscript service obligation - minimum 18 months (2004)